Summer vacation season is in full swing! Do you want to let criminals know you’re not home? Of course not!

 4. Make sure the doors to your home and car are locked.
 People let their guard down in this respect too often as the weather warms up.
 You don’t want a crook to just help him or herself to your property.

 5. Consider a DIY alarm system.
 Before you head out of town, take a look at SimpliSafe.com.
 Prices start at just $15 a month for monitoring on simple burglar alarm systems you install yourself.
 No technical know how is necessary!
 Read an extensive review of the service here.

 6. Don’t forget about the basics of home security.
 This article about 13 things a burglar won’t tell you has some sobering reminders about the simple things we do that inadvertently invite burglars into our homes.

 8. Get an easy-to-install security camera.
 The Arlo is a wireless camera system for indoor or outdoor use.
 And get this: It requires no electrical hookup!
 It uses lithium batteries instead, just like electric cars do.
-That makes installation a breeze, not to mention re-installation… if you want to move the cameras around on a whim!
-With prices starting at $179, these things aren’t exactly cheap…but they could be well worth it.
+That makes installation a breeze, not to mention re-installation… if you want to move the cameras around on a whim.
+With prices starting at $150 per unit, these things aren’t exactly cheap…but they could be well worth it.